 How could CBD help?a.
 While “High CBD:low THC products are effective for pregnancy-related nausea and pain and appear to cause no harm,” she does clarify, “I do caution parents in using THC with pregnancy and nursing….We are not sure how chronic THC use affects the embryo or infant neurodevelopment.”
 This is one of the many reasons to choose THC-free CBD.

-On the particular ways that CBD could help, she says that painful cramps, irritability, insomnia, depression, and anxiety could all potentially be alleviated with CBD use.
+On the particular ways that CBD could help, she says that painful cramps, irritability, insomnia, depression, and stress could all potentially be alleviated with CBD use.
 CBD “can have a calming effect.
 THC can do the opposite.”
-Lastly, she points to CBDs efficiency as an anti-inflammatory agent.
+Lastly, she points to CBDs efficiency as an calming agent.
 “We all know stress and inflammation are closely related.”

 Supplements for postpartum depression